Park Royal tube station: Possible development

 The Mayor's plans for the area include improvements to the station access.
 In 2018, it was announced that the station would gain step free access by 2022, as part of a £200m investment to increase the number of accessible stations on the Tube.

 The developers of the First Central business park at Park Royal were planning a new station between North Acton and Hanger Lane on the Central line.
 This would have served the business park and provide a walking distance interchange with Park Royal station.
 This is not being actively pursued.
 London Underground has said that the transport benefits of a Park Royal station on the Central line are not sufficiently high to justify the costs of construction.

 Services

-Park Royal station is on the Uxbridge branch of the Piccadilly line between Alperton to the west and North Ealing to the east.
+Park Royal station is on the Uxbridge branch of the Piccadilly line in London fare zone 3.
+It is between Alperton to the west and North Ealing to the east.

 The off-peak service in trains per hour (tph) is: